-Some of the most interesting and fascinating people are the people who might not usually get caught in your networking net.
+Remember, some of the most interesting and fascinating people might not usually get caught in your networking net.

 I always smile when I hear, or when I find myself using the popular term B2B (Business to Business).

-When you connect with a person under the networking umbrella, you need to get past the title on the business card.
+When you connect with a person under the networking umbrella, you need to get past the title on their business card.

 You should find out who they really are, why they do what they do, what is their passion and how it resonates with what you do and your passion.

 When you connect with someone in this way, you soon find common ground from which to create something that both of you can benefit from.
 And before you know it, you’re discussing deals which can eventually benefit others and actually lead to both of you making real money.

 Isn’t that what you have in mind whenever you exchange business cards?

 #3.
 Know Your Personal Brand to network effectively

 The big question is “what is your personal brand?"